The Bekins Blog

 7 Tips for Organizing Sentimental Items

 Asking the above questions is a great way to start saying goodbye to those items you’ve held for a long time.
-Here are seven ideas for how to navigate the process of downsizing those sentimental items.
+Before you get started with your items, you might watch a few episodes of Legacy List with Matt Paxton on Public Television to get an idea of how to keep the memories but lose the stuff.

 1. Don’t dive in until you’re sure you’re ready